Aryan-Jain-1710/Log-Anonymization-RCAC/README.md

 1. Creating an instance of a recognizer registry that contains all the custom recognizers created.
 2. Instantiating the analyzer that identifies all the sensitive data.
 3. Reading the log file and calling on the analyzer to identify the sensitive data.
-4. Instantiating the anonymizer and using it to replace the sensitive data with sensitive data attribute name.
+4. Instantiating the anonymizer and using it to replace the sensitive data with sensitive data attribute name and hashed value.

 ---
 ### Dependencies